 - 1 whole bay leaf (tej patta)

 - 1 green chili, chopped

-- 1 tsp ginger garlic paste
+- 1 teaspoon ginger and garlic paste

-- 1 tsp red chili powder
+- 1 teaspoon red chili powder

-- 1 tsp turmeric powder
+- 1 teaspoon turmeric powder

-- 1 tsp coriander powder
+- 1 teaspoon coriander powder (dhaniya powder)

 - Now grate the cauliflower either in food processor or hand held grater.

-- Just before serving drizzle lemon juice on top.Garnish with chopped coriander leaves.
+- Garnish with chopped coriander leaves.

 - Serve vegetarian keema warm with Naan (see recipe here).